-BJC General Counsel Holly Hollman will deliver the 2017 Walter B. and Kay W. Shurden Lectures on Religious Liberty and Separation of Church and State.
-The 12th installment of the annual series will be held March 27-28 at Campbell University in Buies Creek, North Carolina.
+BJC General Counsel Holly Hollman delivered the 2017 Walter B. and Kay W. Shurden Lectures on Religious Liberty and Separation of Church and State from March 27-28 at Campbell University in Buies Creek, North Carolina.
 Click here to read a story recapping the event.
 Videos will be available soon!

 Since joining the Baptist Joint Committee in 2001, Hollman has prepared friend-of-the court briefs, issue briefings for congressional staff and presentations for research institutions and religious groups.
 She consults regularly with churches, individuals and organizations about religious liberty issues as well as the national media.
 A member of the U.S. Supreme Court Bar, Hollman also serves as an adjunct professor of law at the Georgetown University Law Center, where she co-teaches the Church-State Law Seminar.

 In 2004, Dr. Walter B. Shurden and Dr. Kay W. Shurden of Macon, Georgia, made a gift to the BJC to establish an annual lectureship on the issues of religious liberty and the separation of church and state.